unionai/unionai-docs/source/getting-started/index.md

 :::

-Once you've received confirmation that your sign up succeeded, navigate to the Union console at [serverless.union.ai](https://serverless.union.ai):
+Once you've received confirmation that your sign up succeeded, navigate to the Union console at [serverless.union.ai](https://serverless.union.ai).
+This is where you will be able to see your workflow executions and manage your projects:

 ![Union console](/_static/images/dashboard.png)